 - Those who inject recreational drugs and might share needles

-Fortunately, there’s PrEP (pre-exposure prophylaxis): a medication used to prevent HIV or stop HIV from taking hold and spreading throughout the body.
-With this, people of all genders can be safer in their bodies.
-For those on Hormone Replacement Therapy (HRT), we are here to shed some light on hormones and PrEP.
-Daily PrEP is 99% effective at preventing HIV infection through anal or vaginal sexual activity and at least 74% effective when exposed to HIV through injection drug use.
+Fortunately, there are medications for HIV prevention.
+PrEP is a medication used to prevent or stop HIV from taking hold and spreading throughout the body.
+In this article, we're providing transgender health information for those on hormone replacement therapy and PrEP.
+Daily PrEP (such as Truvada or tenofovir) is 99% effective at preventing HIV infection through anal or vaginal sexual activity and at least 74% effective when exposed to HIV through injection drug use.

-The top level takeaway is that PrEP does not decrease the effectiveness of hormone replacement therapy.
-You can take PrEP and while still maintaining the same effects that testosterone or estrogen has on your body.
-You can take PrEP and still have the same effects of testosterone or estrogen on their body.
-A new study published in the journal Clinical Infection Diseases and presented at the AIDS 2020 conference found that, after four weeks of daily PrEP use, estradiol or testosterone levels were not affected.
+Rest assured: you can take PrEP while still maintaining the same effects that hormones (testosterone, progesterone and/or estrogen) have on your body.
+A new study published in the journal Clinical Infection Diseases and presented at the AIDS 2020 conference found that, after four weeks of PrEP daily dosing, estradiol or testosterone levels weren't affected.

-We do not recommend anyone who is taking estrogen to use PrEP-on-demand (PrEP 2-1-1) since that medication is not as effective as continual daily PrEP.
-Given the possible decrease in PrEP with estrogen, PrEP 2-1-1 may not provide adequate protection against HIV.
+We don't recommend anyone taking estrogen to use PrEP-on-demand (PrEP 2-1-1) because that medication is not as effective as continual daily PrEP.
+Given the possible decrease in PrEP with estrogen, PrEP 2-1-1 may not provide adequate, quality protection against HIV.

 - Continue to use barrier methods, such as condoms, in addition to PrEP as additional protection against HIV.